World Book Capital: Bogotá 2007

-During the Bogota World Book Capital, the top priorities were the development of a culture of reading for social inclusion, the promoting reading among children, young people and adults of the city, especially among those who had limited access.
+During the Bogotá World Book Capital, the top priorities were the development of a culture of reading for social inclusion, the promoting reading among children, young people and adults of the city, especially among those who had limited access.
 The chosen slogan was: "We'll get Bogota reading."

 The city of Bogotá hosts an International Book Fair, held in April every year since 1988.
 The fair is considered to be the largest in the reading culture and publishing industry in Latin America.
 Various other initiatives were implemented on several fronts: the creation of the Consejo Distrital de Fomento de la Lectura (District Council for the Promotion of Reading), responsible for setting reading and writing policies in the city, the improvement of education with the development of a modem public library system, the cooperation with a variety of organisations in the public and private sectors, and the launching of programmes to popularise literature, such as Libro al Viento ("Book in thé Wind").